J-Dill/NoMoWanderer/README.md

 ### _nomowanderer-common.toml_
 `entityWatchList` These entities will be blocked from spawning if within the radius of a No Soliciting Sign.
 If the entity is not blocked, its spawn will be moved to a Trader Rug if in the radius of one.
-The Wandering Trader and the Plague Doctor from the [Rats](https://www.curseforge.com/minecraft/mc-mods/rats) mod (sorry alex) are in the list by default.
+The Wandering Trader, Plague Doctor from the [Rats](https://www.curseforge.com/minecraft/mc-mods/rats) mod, and Red Merchant from [Supplementaries](https://www.curseforge.com/minecraft/mc-mods/supplementaries) are in this list by default.

 `radius` The effective range of this mod's items/blocks.
 Default 8.